ddysher/ml-notes/cloud-core/kubernetes/proposals/apis.md

     - ct
 ```

+</p></details></br>

 *References*

 - [customresources versioning design doc](https://github.com/kubernetes/community/blob/4f9bc566a98517dbb6d1abc8ebc6cf2351e38e18/contributors/design-proposals/api-machinery/customresources-versioning.md)

-## aggregated api servers
+## (large) aggregated api servers

-*Date: 01/13/2018, v1.9, beta*
+- *Date: 01/13/2018, v1.9, beta*
+- *Date: 05/15/2018, v1.10, stable*

 The end goal of the proposal is to run multiple kubernetes style API servers in a single cluster, see
 following docs for motivation.
 In 1.7 the aggregation layer runs in-process with the kube-apiserver.
 Until an extension resource is registered, the aggregation layer will do nothing.
-To register an API,
+To register an
-users must add an APIService object, which "claims" the URL path in the Kubernetes API.
-At that point,
+API, users must add an `APIService` object, which "claims" the URL path in the Kubernetes API.
+At
-the aggregation layer will proxy anything sent to that API path (e.g. `apis/myextension.mycompany.io/v1`)
+that point, the aggregation layer will proxy anything sent to that API path (e.g. `apis/myextension.mycompany.io/v1`)
 to the registered APIService.
 As mentioned above, CRD is also implemented as an aggregated API server.
+The `APIService` API is defined in [kube-aggregator](https://github.com/kubernetes/kube-aggregator).

 An example service:

 ```yaml